-The Malaysian real estate market is distinctly divided into urban and suburban sectors.
-Within this, the housing market is further segmented into developments for local Malaysians and overseas investors.
+The housing market in Malaysia is further segmented into developments for local Malaysians and overseas investors.
 Urban upscale condominiums are particularly popular among foreign investors, whereas the majority of suburban housing projects are targeted at and occupied by locals.

 One of the projects Mitsui Fudosan Malaysia is directly overseeing is the Mitsui Outlet Park KLIA SEPANG, which was inaugurated in 2015.
-This shopping mall is popular among locals and foreign travellers and successfully began its second phase of development in 2018 in anticipation of a coming third phase of facility expansion.
+This shopping mall is popular among locals and foreign travelers and opened third phase of facility expansion in April 2022.

-In central Kuala Lumpur, we are developing an expansive shopping destination LaLaport at BBCC.
+In central Kuala Lumpur, we opened shopping destination LaLaport BBCC in Jan 2022, and approximately 400 stores will open in sequence.
 We plan to make this our flagship mall offering visitors an interactive and lifestyle-focused shopping experience.
 BBCC itself is a large-scale mixed-use development project composed of shopping mall, office buildings, residences, hotels and more.
-Mitsui Fudosan Malaysia is directly involved in the BBCC’s core commercial facility operations and is taking a leading role in promoting comprehensive urban development in the area.
-We are also looking to acquire other assets that will provide significant added value to the BBCC development project as a whole.
-In addition, Mitsui Fudosan Malaysia plans to further expand into various real estate assets throughout the country in industries as diverse as logistics and serviced apartments.
+Mitsui Fudosan Malaysia is directly involved in the BBCC’s core commercial facility operations.
+In addition, Mitsui Fudosan Malaysia plans to further expand into various real estate assets.

 Against this backdrop, Mitsui Fudosan Malaysia provides an open and welcoming workplace where each employee is actively engaged in their respective projects.
 We are always eager to undertake new ventures, and our entire staff is excited to take on any challenges that come their way.
 Our company takes a team-centred approach to its projects, and our true strength lies in the quality of our teamwork.